AnishK05/AnishK05/README.md

 # Hi there, I'm Anish Kalra! 👋

 Hi!
-I'm Anish Kalra, a rising sophomore at UT Austin majoring in Computer Science.
-My past experience and current interests include full stack and mobile app development, machine learning, AI & LMMs, computer vision, natural language processing, and data visualization.
-I'm always looking to meet new people and connect, so feel free to reach out at anishkalra05@gmail.com or anishkalra05@utexas.edu!

-A few of my hobbies include: basketball, wildlife photography, and stand-up comedy.
+I’m Anish Kalra, a Computer Science major with a Business minor at UT Austin.
+I’m interested in software engineering, AI/ML, agentic AI, and startups, and I’m looking for Summer 2026 internships.
+Always happy to connect — reach me at anishkalra05@gmail.com.

 ---